18.4 C

 Kathmandu

-Be informed about social and community issues in Nepal
+Be informed about social & community issues in Nepal

 Millions of children affected by monsoon disasters in south asian countries including Nepal